 Laura Sweeney

 Laura Sweeney, MS/MPA/MFA, facilitates Writers for Life in Iowa and Illinois.
 She represented the Iowa Arts Council at the First International Teaching Artist's Conference in Oslo, Norway.
-Her poems and prose appear in sixty plus journals and fifteen anthologies in the States, Canada, Britain, Indonesia, and China.
+Her poems and prose appear in seventy plus journals and twenty-three anthologies in the States, Canada, Britain, Indonesia, and China.
 Her recent awards include a scholarship to the Sewanee Writer's Conference.
-In 2021, she received an Editor's Prize in Flash Discourse from Open: Journal of Arts & Letters; Poetry Society of Michigan's Barbara Sykes Memorial Humor Award; and two of her poems appear in the anthology Impact: Personal Portraits of Activism, winner of the American Book Fest Best Book Award, Current Events, 2021 .
 She is a PhD candidate, English/Creative Writing, at Illinois State University.

 POEMS - choose an image & read a poem